 Туре Details Software Licenses Will be provided by the University where appropriate Hardware It is advisable that students provide their own laptop or personal computer, although shared facilities are available across the University campus.
 Computer discs or USB drives Students are expected to provide their own data storage device Stationery You will be expected to provide your own day-to-day stationery items, e.g. pens, pencils, notebooks, etc. Any specialist stationery items will be specified under the Additional Costs tab of the relevant module profile.
 Textbooks Where a module specifies core texts these should generally be available on the reserve list in the library.
 However, students may prefer to buy their own copies.
 These can be purchased from any source.
 Some modules suggest reading texts as optional background reading.
 The library may hold copies of such texts, or alternatively you may wish to purchase your own copies.
 Although not essential reading, you may benefit from the additional reading materials for the module.
 Laboratory Equipment and Materials Laboratory equipment and consumables will be provided where appropriate.
 Approved Calculators Candidates may use calculators in the examination room only as specified by the University and as permitted by the rubric of individual examination papers.
-The University approved models are Casio FX-570 and Casio FX-85GT Plus.
 These may be purchased from any source and no longer need to carry the University logo.
-Fieldwork: logistical costs MSci Geology Programme Specification Fieldwork: introduction Experience of working in the field is an essential part of your learning process and is also widely regarded as valuable in personal development.
+Fieldwork: logistical costs Fieldwork: introduction Experience of working in the field is an essential part of your learning process and is also widely regarded as valuable in personal development.
 Please note that circumstances may dictate that some field-courses are timetabled within part of the vacation period.
 For compulsory residential field courses, accommodation and travel are provided (for Independent Geology Mapping a fixed amount is provided to cover these costs for the least expensive area).
 You are usually expected to cover the costs of food and drink, although some courses may include meals.
 For optional field courses, students are asked to make a contribution to the travel and/or accommodation costs.
 Details are provided in the table below.
 Please note that if a field course is compulsory for your degree programme and you later move from that degree programme to one where that field course is optional, you will be charged for the cost of that field course.
 To provide an example: students on the MSci Marine Biology programme undertaking the field course to Bermuda will be charged the full cost of the field course if they later choose to transfer to the BSc Marine Biology degree programme.
+In addition to the field courses mentioned in this booklet, there are also one-day field courses associated with specific modules; students are